siddharthnarayanan/bert-as-a-service-sentence-similarity/README.md

 pip install bert-serving-client  # client, independent of `bert-serving-server`
 ```

-2. Start the BERT service
+2. Start the BERT service.
+Note that you will have to choose the correct path and pre-trained model name for BERT.

 ```python
 bert-serving-start -model_dir /tmp/english_L-12_H-768_A-12/ -num_worker=4